-North America market for traffic sign recognition systems was worth US$ 175 million in 2015, and is expected to reach US$ XX.XX million by 2020, at CAGR of 16.77%.
+North America market for traffic signal recognition systems crossed USD 210 million in 2016, and is expected to reach USD XX.XX million by 2021, at CAGR of 16.77% during the forecast period.
 North America is one of the largest market for automotive sensors because of the increasing demand for luxury vehicles, which are a major application for these systems.
 In addition, the increase in stringency for safety regulation by NHTSA, would also help to manoeuvre the demand of the traffic recognition systems.

 The alarming rate of deaths and casualties resulting from human errors on the roads has increased considerable in US.
 Thereby, an employment of the technology in combination with other effective human-machine interfaces that falls in the category of safety systems, would help to vividly reduce accident rates.
 In addition the convenience that these system brings to the table, would continue attracting a lot of adoption.
 BMW is one of the early adopters of this technology followed by Mercedes, Audi, and Volvo.